 In the classroom, river studies is folded into fundamental sciences and offered as electives to upperclass students.
 Classes are rich in field studies, authentic scientific inquiry, project-based learning, and service.

 Our Environmental Issues class presented research at the Virginia Institute of Marine Science (VIMS).
 Students were challenged to identify a problem (real or imaginative), and work through potential solutions over the course of the trimester, heightening critical-thinking, leadership, and team-building skills.
 Following the presentation, students engaged with enthusiastic female scientists, further building STEAM (science, technology, engineering, arts, math) self-efficacy.

 Our River Program encourages environmental preservation and lifelong stewardship.
 Campus sustainability, environmental service, and community engagement are the three pillars of our shared vision.
-Examples of how our girls live as environmental stewards include, testing water quality, building an on-campus rainscape retrofit, and recycling.
+Examples of how our girls live as environmental stewards include, testing water quality, building an on-campus rainscape, and recycling.